|Application deadline:||1 May 2014. Applications will be reviewed within three weeks.|

 |Delivery mode:||On Campus|

 Four universities across Europe, all specialising in communication and public relations in international professional contexts, have joined forces to create a unique joint programme offering you the full benefit of their collective expertise and international networks.
 This consortium consists of:

 Graduates of the MIC are interculturally competent communication professionals able to work in a global context.
 They anticipate change and are able to create, offer and manage sustainable and innovative solutions to problems from the professional field at a senior managerial or consultancy level.

-The MIC programme is a full-time study over three semesters (90 credits).
-Semester one is undertaken at one of the four consortium universities, and the second semester at another consortium university.
-During the third semester, students write a dissertation under the supervision of the two respective universities.
+The joint MIC programme is a full-time programme consisting of three semesters (90 European Credits).
+During the first semester you will study at one of the consortium universities, and for your second semester you will study at one of the other consortium universities.
+During the third semester you will write your dissertation under the supervision of these two universities.

 During the second semester, students take the specialisations of one of the consortium universities.
 The specialisations include:

 Designing strategic development communication: How can strategic communication be used to improve participation in UN and/or World Bank projects in the developing world?
 What are the major trends in development projects?
 Students will gain the necessary know how needed to be effective in development communication, and look at the facilitation of negotiations to build consensus.

 International marketing communication: In an inter-connected world, organisations have a global reach.
 How can marketing communication campaigns be tailored to reach audiences across the world?
 Students will work on an international marketing communication project for a client.

 International public affairs: The effective management of public affairs shapes public policy, public perception and public acceptance.
 How can communication strategies be used to exert influence and gain an advantage?
 Students must incorporate communication strategies in devising a realistic international campaign for an organisation.